 How is leather made?
 Is a question a lot of people are often wondering about.
-Global leather goods market will reach $121 Billion by 2022, out of which 90% will be held by retail stores and outlets.
+The global leather goods market will reach $121 Billion by 2022, out of which 90% will be held by retail stores and outlets.

-It’s safe to say that fashion world would be incomplete without the leather and products made from it, especially without leather jackets, handbags and shoes.
-This post is specifically written to explain in depth process of making leather to leather enthusiasts and others seeking info about how leather is made.
+It’s safe to say that the fashion world would be incomplete without the leather and products made from it, especially without leather jackets, handbags, and shoes.
+This post is specifically written to explain the in-depth process of making leather to leather enthusiasts and others seeking info about how leather is made.

 The art of making leather goes as far back as the dark ages, if not before; when ancient people discovered animal hides and skins that were at the time, naturally tanned using decaying plant material.

-This was one of the first techniques that was set in motion and that gave rise to many other treatments of leather processing that spread like wildfire.
+This was one of the first techniques that were set in motion and that gave rise to many other treatments of leather processing that spread like wildfire.

-In this article, we’ll be touching on the following key points to have a good understanding on how leather is made:
+In this article, we’ll be touching on the following key points to have a good understanding of how leather is made:

-Hides and skins of various animals such as cow, buffalo, sheep and goat etc. that can be made into leather products such as apparel, footwear, bags, accessories, even personalized products, furniture, objects and more, highlight the wonder of an evolutionary process that the people of today can enjoy the most.
+Hides and skins of various animals such as cowhide, buffalo, sheepskin, goatskin, etc. that can be made into leather products such as apparel, footwear, bags, accessories, even personalized products, furniture, objects, and more, highlight the wonder of an evolutionary process that the people of today can enjoy the most.

 The Science Behind Leather